Thailand's foreign direct investment skyrockets with focus on EV industry

 Thailand’s foreign direct investment skyrockets with focus on EV industry

-Investment attraction to Thailand has reported a remarkable surge in the first half of this year.
+Investment attraction to Thailand has seen a remarkable surge in the first half of this year.
 The nation registered a 70% year-on-year increase to an impressive 364 billion baht, according to the Board of Investment (BoI).
 This boost, particularly contributed by an astonishing 141% soar in foreign direct investment, serves as a testament to Thailand’s status as a preferred manufacturing hub for international firms.

 The investment escalation was marked by a rise in project applications totalling 891, marking an 18% rise compared to the equivalent period in 2022.

-“Investment applications in the first half show a positive trend and foreign investment in particular continued to increase at a very high rate, especially in electronics and EVs, which are among our priority sectors,” commented Narit Therdsteerasukdi, Secretary-General of the BoI.
-He further elaborated that “This reflects the confidence of foreign investors in Thailand regarding our fundamentals, well-developed infrastructure and our strong supply chain.”
+“Investment applications in the first half show a positive trend and foreign investment in particular continued to increase at a very high rate, especially in electronics and EVs, which are among our priority sectors.

+“This reflects the confidence of foreign investors in Thailand regarding our fundamentals, well-developed infrastructure and our strong supply chain.”

 Amidst these substantial factors, Thailand’s economic growth projection indicates improvement coupled with the International Institute for Management Development’s recent disclosure expanding Thailand’s competitiveness ranking for 2023 by three places to rank 30th among 64 global economies evaluated by the IMD.